CS 184: Computer Graphics and Imaging, Spring 2024

 the sphere along the trajectory had it not collided, lying on the sphere's surface tangent.
 To handle

-collisions with a plane, I modified Plane::collide
+collisions with a plane, I modified Plane::collide and calculated to

 see whether the two positions at the time steps were at opposite side of the plane If it was, I calculated